 Mobility for all

 Transportation is a critical part of everyday life.
 Whether someone needs to get to work, school, medical appointments, shopping, recreation or social opportunities, public transit is a great option available to everyone in our communities to help get them where they need to go.
 Using fixed route (bus) public transit can be challenging or impossible for some people with disabilities.
-This guide has been prepared to help explain the accessibility options available on Rider Transit and to explain how use our ADA Paratransit program.
+Our ADA Paratransit How to Ride Guide has been prepared to help explain the accessibility options available on Rider Transit and how to use our ADA Paratransit program.

 All Rider buses have curb level entry and can be lowered to make boarding easier, have a fold out ramp that can be used to make getting on the bus easier, and are equipped with two locations on each bus to accommodate and secure wheelchairs and other mobility devices.
 For safety reasons, all wheelchairs and other mobility devices must be secured while being transported.
 Audio and visual (LED text display) announcements are made of each stop along each route.
 Priority Seating is available for persons with disabilities as well as senior citizens.
 Service animals are allowed to accompany passengers with disabilities.
 A service animal is any animal trained to work or perform tasks for an individual with a disability, including but not limited to: guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.